manojgayala/POPL1/Tutorial.md

 And the while loop operates as follows: The condition that follows(i.e, i<= num) is tested.
 If it is true, the body of the loop(all statements that precede / in the code) are executed.
 Then the condition is re-tested, and if true, the body is executed again.
 The loop ends only when the test condition fails (i.e, i > num).
 We'll see more about loops in the following sections in this tutorial. \
-And the expressions such as num % i == 0 are evaluated following the precedence rules in Tureasy.
+And the expressions such as i % j == 0 are evaluated following the precedence rules in Tureasy.
 These rules specify the order in which certain operations need to be performed in an expression.
 The precedence table is mentioned in `Language Manual`.

 ### Type Casting: